 - Add the sugar and stir again until dissolved.
 This should only take another minute or two.
 Don't let the milk get too hot or to come to a simmer.
 It should only be just warm.

 - Take the saucepan off the heat.
-Pour in the cream, rose water essence and salt and mix until thoroughly combined.
+Pour in the cream, rose water essence (a little at a time to taste- notes) and salt and mix until thoroughly combined.

 For the Rose Jelly

 - Place the water and sugar into a saucepan and sprinkle over the gelatine.
 Allow it to sit for a couple of minutes.

 - Heat over low heat and stir until the sugar and gelatine has dissolved.
 Add the raspberries and rose essence and stir, pressing down on the raspberries until the liquid is pink.

 - Pour the liquid through a strainer into a small jug before gently pouring over the top of the set Panna Cotta.